usnistgov/MCV-QOE-TVO/Evaluation_Tools/README.md

 # Additional Tools
 The scripts in **Evaluation_Tools** are used for users interested in further evaluating data.
 There are a variety of post-processing tools to view details of data, the TVO elements, and perform simulations.

+Additional scripts not mentioned in the README that live in the repository are helper functions utilized in the main scripts listed.

 ## evalTest
 Post-processing tool used to run an evaluation function on test data, such as eval_FSF.
 This is useful for reviewing the FSF scores individually, not just the averages, and evaluating behavior.
 ### Example input specifications: